C-D-Lewis/pebble-dev/libraries/pebble-scalable/README.md

 Get values for layout dimensions based on display size:

+> To convert existing layouts, simply divide the raw coordinate by either the
+> width or height of the preferred screen size to get a percentage.
+> For example, a Y coordinate of 40px - 40 / 168 = 0.238 = 23.8%, so the correct
+> call would be `scalable_y(235)`.

 ```c
 // Get a percentage (thousands) of the display width and height
 const int half_w = scalable_x(500);